eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/stack-yaml-spec.md

 ## Control Plane

-A Control Plane can be specified when using `iofogctl deploy controlplane -f controlplane.yaml`
+A Control Plane can be specified when using `iofogctl deploy controlplane -f controlplane.yaml` or as a part of a complete [ECN](#edge-compute-network) specification.
+The Control Plane is an overarching component containing specifications for [Controllers](#controller) and ioFog default user.

 ```yaml
 iofoguser: